Bookkeeping Examples for Small Business and Students

 All the bookkeeping examples above are for double entry bookkeeping.
 In this section, we are looking at single-entry bookkeeping using the free cash book available on this site.

-Single-entry bookkeeping is the simplest form of bookkeeping, and many small businesses prefer to use this method.
+Single-entry bookkeeping is the simplest form of bookkeeping, and many small businesses prefer it.

 Below is a sample bank statement for ABC Computers: